XRPLF/xrpl-dev-portal/content/concept-noripple.md

 ## Background ##

-"Rippling" occurs when more than one trust line is adjusted in order to make a payment.
+"Rippling" occurs when more than one trust line is adjusted to make a payment.
 For example, if Alice owes Charlie money, and Alice also owes Bob money, then you could represent that in Ripple with trust lines like so:

 ![Charlie --($10)-- Alice -- ($20) -- Bob](img/noripple-01.png)

 If Bob wants to pay $3 to Charlie, then he could say, "Alice, take $3 of the money you owe me, and pay it to Charlie."
-Alice simply transfers some of the debt from Bob to Charlie.
+Alice transfers some of the debt from Bob to Charlie.
 In the end, the Ripple trust lines work out like so:

 ![Charlie --($13)-- Alice --($17)-- Bob](img/noripple-02.png)